tom-dell/Plex-Meta-Manager-Configs/README.md

     sync_mode: sync
 ```

-If you scroll through the plex_search documentation, you'll find no reference to sync_mode, that's because this is completely local, we aren't querying a online list, we're purely doing searches based on metadata Plex already has, so we can remove that.
+If you scroll through the plex_search documentation, you'll find no reference to sync_mode, that's because this is completely local, we aren't querying an online list, we're purely doing searches based on metadata Plex already has, so we can remove that.

 Let's first use the plex_search builder to search for movies with Nic Cage in them;